top of page

 After consulting with the internal medicine vet on 1/23/2019, Paisley had a bone marrow biopsy.
 The biopsy is typically done in one shoulder and is done under general anesthesia.
 The surgeon drilled in to her left shoulder, but couldn't get a good enough sample, so had to drill in to her right shoulder.
 It was AWFUL.
 It was really difficult for her to walk and she was in constant pain for at least a week afterwards.
 Long story short- There was no sign of cancer but she was diagnosed with something called 'Immune-Mediated Neutropenia', which is a side effect of immune-suppressing drugs like Apoquel.
 Her body was attacking her white blood cells like they were invaders.
 She began taking medications to rev her immune system back up.
 My vet said that if she got an infection, her body wouldn't be able to fight it.
 Paisley became very sick and lethargic, and I was told she could live another week, or another couple years.

 In the meantime, I had to figure out a way to treat Paisley's allergies without any immune-suppressing drugs.
-I am a firm believer in using a natural, or at least a functional medicine approach for my own autoimmune diseases, and wanted to to try the same approach for Paisley.
+I am a firm believer in using a natural, or at least a functional medicine approach for my own autoimmune diseases, and wanted to try the same approach for Paisley.
 Last summer, her allergies were terrible, and I am anticipating another rough season this year.
-I am beginning her allergy regimen now, and thought I would share what I am doing.
+I am beginning her allergy regimen now (in March), and thought I would share what I am doing.
 Note: I am not a veterinarian, and I recommend checking with yours before you treat your dog's allergies.
-I am a huge follower of Dr. Karen Becker, so you can always point your veterinarian in her direction if s/he isn't familiar with functional/integrative veterinary medicine.
+I am a huge follower of Dr. Karen Becker, so you can always point your veterinarian in her direction if your veterinarian isn't familiar with functional/integrative veterinary medicine.

 Paisley allergies1